A Guide to Growing Fresh Vegetables in Planter Boxes

 For seeds, follow the instructions on the seed packet for optimal planting depth and spacing.
 Ensure consistent moisture for successful germination, and use a spray bottle to avoid disturbing the seeds.

-Transplant seedlings into the planting box by gently loosening the growing medium before placing them in the hole.
+Transplant seedlings into the planter box by gently loosening the growing medium before placing them in the hole.
 Firmly press the soil around the base of the seedling to secure it.
 It's essential to ensure the soil level matches the level of the seedling's stem.

 Proper spacing and depth are essential for each vegetable.
 Refer to the specific spacing recommendations for each vegetable to allow room for growth and airflow.
 Plant the vegetables at the recommended depth, ensuring the crown or stem is above the soil surface.